cliffano/rtk/README.md

 Configuration
 -------------

-Resources can be configured in .rtk.json file.
+Resources can be configured in a `.rtk.json` file.
 This configuration file defines which other files to manage when cutting off a release.

 ### Managing version on JSON file